Jake-R-Sutton/zk-cloud-deploy/README.md

 ----------------------------------------------
 ### Remaining Work
-1. Bind each server configuration to 0.0.0.0 dynamically
-2. Update Security Group to Allow all Inbound TCP Traffic
-3. Update the myid files correctly.
-4. Do not add to known hosts.
-5. Use a client like Kazoo to hit the remote cluster
+1. Use a Kazoo Client to hit the remote cluster

 ----------------------------------------------
 ### Useful References